-Your time at Paul Mitchell The School Columbia and Paul Mitchell The School Charleston for the esthetics program will be divided into four designations:
+Your time at the school for the esthetics program will be divided into four designations:

 - Core Curriculum: This 228-hour time period is dedicated to exploring foundational knowledge and basic esthetics, facial, hair removal, and makeup procedures.
 You will receive individual attention in practical workshops, and you will complete monthly worksheets and periodic tests throughout the course.
-This is an intense and exciting portion of your experience. - Clinic Classroom Floor Learning Experience: You will enter a new phase of specialty classroom workshops coupled with challenging practical services that will continue to build your skills as a future beauty industry professional.
+This is an intense and exciting portion of your experience. - 2.
+Clinic Classroom Floor Learning Experience: You will enter a new phase of specialty classroom workshops coupled with challenging practical services that will continue to build your skills as a future beauty industry professional. - 3.
+Classroom Learning Experience: During this phase of your learning, you will be introduced to guest speakers, prescriptive (Take Home) selling, motivation, self-improvement, body treatments, and emerging technologies.
+You

-- 3. Classroom Learning Experience: During this phase of your learning, you will be introduced to guest speakers, prescriptive (Take Home) selling, motivation, self-improvement, body treatments, and emerging technologies.
-You will use your own technical and therapeutic abilities, coupled with the assistance of Learning Leaders, to provide service to service guests.
+- will use your own technical and therapeutic abilities, coupled with the assistance of Learning Leaders, to provide service to service guests.
 You will make discoveries and learn relationship-building skills that will guide your success in this exciting, diverse field. - 4.
 Creative Curriculum: You will dress, act, and work like a true salon professional.
-You will use your own technical and therapeutic abilities, coupled with the assistance of Paul Mitchell The School Columbia and Paul Mitchell The School Charleston Learning Leaders, to prepare for your future beauty industry career.
+You will use your own technical and therapeutic abilities, coupled with the assistance of the school Learning Leaders, to prepare for your future beauty industry career.